 Winlink radio email BarometerBob here KK4SHF or APRS @ KK4SHF-7 we are always listening.

 Or Questions ask: Email BarometerBob

 For the North Atlantic...Caribbean Sea and the Gulf of Mexico:

-High Seas Forecasts issued by the National Weather Service can be
+High Seas Forecasts issued by Meteo France can be found under WMO

 AIS ships crossing your path: AIS MAP

 AIS-B transponders now available for pleasure craft.
 Your friends can watch you cross....

 VOLUNTEER AIS STATIONS NEEDED IN BAHAMAS, HIT THESE LINKS FOR MORE INFO.